About this site…

 A note for contributors…

-The content on this website is all related to the village of Walsham le Willows and is primarily for the dissemination of village news, the dates of upcoming events (usually for the benefit of charitable causes) and information on the rich history of the village.
+The content on this website is mainly related to the village of Walsham le Willows and is primarily for the dissemination of village news, the dates of upcoming events (usually for the benefit of charitable causes) and information on the rich history of the village.

 The website cannot be used as a platform for the dissemination of particular views, personal or otherwise.